Kshitij333/Sudoku-Solver/README.md

-This Program checks whether your sudoku input is valid or not.
-It reads sudoku data from data.txt.
+This Program checks whether your sudoku input is valid or not.It reads sudoku data from data.txt.
 Compile and run it